andreas-hofmann/besdd/README.md

 ### Features:

 - Log sleep phases, meals and changed diapers
-- Display the data in a summary list or in graphical form
 - Log height/weight measurements
 - Log special events (like first steps, words, etc.)
 - Log diary entries
+- Allow other users to add+view child data
+- Display the data in a summary list or in graphical form

 Sleep, meals and diapers work best currently, since we're using it on a daily basis.
 More stuff will be added when I find some spare time.